-The Pīko‘oko‘o 2018 Conference will be held during Hilinamā 2018 on the pō ʻo Kāloapau me Kāne (October 5-6, 2018) at the University of Hawai‘i at Mānoa.
+The Pīko‘oko‘o 2018 Conference was held during Hilinamā 2018 on the pō ʻo Kāloapau me Kāne (October 5-6, 2018) at the University of Hawai‘i at Mānoa.

 Pīko‘oko‘o honors the importance of supporting our piko, which is grounded in Native Hawaiian traditions, customs, and practices, represented by the ‘aho creating the piko of an ‘ie‘ie basket or the rope binding the ‘iako to the ama of a canoe.
 The conference theme is based on the work of Noelani Goodyear-Kaʻōpua’s “Reproducing the Ropes of Resistance: Hawaiian Studies Methodologies,” and honors political scholar and poet, Haunani-Kay Trask, in her concept of “ropes of resistance” from her poem “Sons.”